Reviews You Can Rely On

 Comfort

-To sleep well, you have to be comfortable.
-For most people, this is a simple task involving their beds with blankets and thermostats nearby.
-The job can be much harder outdoors when you're at the mercy of Mother Nature and zipped inside an ill-fitting tube.
-Although some people can sleep like a log on a busy city bus, many find the unfamiliar and restrictive environment of a backpacking sleeping bag to be disruptive.
+For many, sleeping can be much harder outdoors when you're at the mercy of Mother Nature and zipped inside an ill-fitting tube.
+Although some can sleep like a log on a busy city bus, many find the unfamiliar and restrictive environment of a backpacking sleeping bag to be disruptive.
 If you're in the former group, rejoice!
 You can ignore our comfort evaluations.
-The latter should devote special attention to this metric.
+The latter should devote special attention to this assessment.

 To evaluate comfort, we considered several factors: the dimensions and fit of each bag, the loft or fluffiness of the insulation, the feel of the interior fabric, and, in some cases, the noisiness of the materials.
-Although being too warm or cold can affect your comfort, we assess that with our separate warmth metric.
-Thus, a bag's comfort score is our best subjective judgment of its fit, loft, feel, and noise performance.
+In this test, the bag's comfort score is our best subjective judgment of its fit, loft, feel, and noise performance.

 backpacking sleeping bag - the biggest comfort difference between the narrow hummingbird (top)...